MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Remove-CsTeamsMeetingTemplatePermissionPolicy.md

 # Remove-CsTeamsMeetingTemplatePermissionPolicy

 ## SYNOPSIS
-Deletes an instance of TeamsMeetingTemplatePermissionPolicy
+Deletes an instance of TeamsMeetingTemplatePermissionPolicy.

 ## SYNTAX